 The fresh ingredients perfectly balance the rich flavor of the grilled filets, making it the perfect pairing.
 My littlest and biggest carnivores love this recipe.
 And me, well I savored every last tender morsel!

-- Take your steaks out of the refrigerator and let them come to room temperature four about 20-30 minutes.
+- Let the meat come to room temperature.
+Take your steaks out of the refrigerator and let them come to room temperature four about 20-30 minutes.

 - Preheat your grill to High.